Why Zoom transcripts are vital to eDiscovery and how to capture them

 As the prospect of Zoom eDiscovery gains more buzz, so does the discoverability of Zoom data.
 Between meeting recordings, audio recordings, chats, and more, it’s hard to boil down exactly what to look for, let alone how to best preserve and manage it all.
 But when it comes to eDiscovery, Zoom transcripts can provide invaluable context.

-Whether you’re looking to access transcripts on Zoom meetings or calls, we’ll walk you through how to do it without sacrificing efficiency or accuracy.
+Whether you’re looking to access transcripts on Zoom meetings or chat, we’ll walk you through how to do it without sacrificing efficiency or accuracy.
 Let’s get started.

 Before we get into how to capture Zoom transcripts, let’s cover which plans you’ll need to get it done.
 Zoom’s Pro, Business, or Enterprise accounts are necessary for recording and preserving chats, meetings, and calls.
 You’ll also need to save recordings to the cloud to gain access to automatic preservation and the transcription feature.